polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/node-and-network-types.md

 ### Full nodes

 Full nodes are a critical part of the blockchain network infrastructure and are the most common node type.
-Full nodes store blockchain data and, typically, participate in many common blockchain operations, such as authoring and validating blocks, receiving and verifying transactions, and serving data is response to user requests.
+Full nodes store blockchain data and, typically, participate in common blockchain operations, such as authoring and validating blocks, receiving and verifying transactions, and serving data is response to user requests.

 ![Full node](/media/images/docs/main-docs/full-node.png)

 By default, full nodes are configured to store only the most recent 256 blocks and to discard state older than that—with the exception of the genesis block—to prevent the full node from growing indefinitely and consuming all available disk space.
 You can configure the number of blocks a full node retains.

-Although older blocks are discarded, full nodes retain all of the [block headers](/reference/glossary/#header) from the genesis block to the most recent block to validate the state is correct.
+Although older blocks are discarded, full nodes retain all of the [block headers](/reference/glossary/#header) from the genesis block to the most recent block to validate that the state is correct.
-Because the full node has access to all of the block headers, it can rebuild the state of the entire blockchain by executing all of the blocks from the genesis block.
+Because the full node has access to all of the block headers, it can be used to rebuild the state of the entire blockchain by executing all of the blocks from the genesis block.
 Thus it requires much more computation to retrieve information about some previous state, and an archive should generally be used instead.

+Full nodes allow you to read the current state of the chain and to submit and validate transactions directly on the network.
+By discarding state from older blocks, a full node requires much less disk space than an archive node.
+However, a full node requires far more computational resources to query and retrieve information about some previous state.
+If you need to query historical blocks, you should purge the full node then restart it as an archive mode.

 ### Archive nodes

 Archive nodes are similar to full nodes except that they store all past blocks with complete state available for every block.
-Archive nodes are most often used by utilities—such as block explorers, wallets, and similar applications—that need access to historical information.
+Archive nodes are most often used by utilities—such as block explorers, wallets, discussion forums, and similar applications—that need access to historical information.

 ![Archive nodes](/media/images/docs/main-docs/archive-node.png)